cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/sessions.md

 For PalmOS 5 you can configure the following options

-* Target speed: the emulator will run at this speed, or at the maximum speed that can be sustained by the host.
+* Target speed: the emulator will run at this speed, or at the maximum speed that can be handled by the host.
 * Minimum speed: CloudpilotEmu will signal a slowdown in the toolbar if performance falls under the specified percentage of the target speed.
 * Load limit: limit host utilization to the specified percentage of a single core.
-  This may help with preventing mobiles from throttling.
+  This may help to prevent mobiles from throttling.

 Target speed is specified in million instructions per second (MIPS).
 A real Tungsten E2 runs at about 100 MIPS, depending on how well cache can be utilized.

 ### Export

-Exports a session lets you save a snapshot to disk.
+Save a snapshot of the session that can later be reimported.

 ### Reset